 Orthodontic Treatment Options at our Plymouth, MN Dental Clinic

-Orthodontic dentistry today lets you choose a braces treatment that doesn’t rely on wires or metal brackets like we have seen for years.
+Orthodontic dentistry in the 2020s lets you choose a braces treatment that doesn’t rely on wires or metal brackets like we have seen for years.
 Rather, you can enjoy creating your perfect smile with a treatment that is virtually pain-free.

 You don’t need to dramatically change your current lifestyle or what you love to eat in the process.
-There are so many other Orthodontics options in Plymouth than just getting metal braces.
+There are so many types of orthodontic treatments available in Plymouth than just getting metal braces.
 Find out which kind might work best with your lifestyle.

 You certainly have a lot more choices when it comes to getting braces today than you did decades ago.
 Now, children, teens, and adults can enjoy an orthodontic treatment that is less visible and more comfortable than ever before.
-Find out more about the different orthodontic treatments our Plymouth, MN dentists in the Twin Cities — Dr. Corey Jensen, Dr. Brett Moore and Dr. Ali Mohebbi have to offer.
+Find out more about the different orthodontic treatments our Plymouth, MN dentists in the Twin Cities — Dr. Corey Jensen, Dr. Brett Moore, and Dr. Jennifer Bertranfd have to offer.

 First, a few definitions:

 Orthodontic technology is a specialty of dental technology that is focused on the design and fabrication of dental appliances for the treatment of malocclusions, which may be a result of tooth irregularity, disproportionate jaw relationships, or both.
-So, what is “malocclusion”?
+Today’s advanced Invisalign technology is so much more effective and comfortable to go through – and produces a beautiful smile for the rest of your life.

-Wikidata defines it as “a misalignment or incorrect relation between the teeth of the two dental arches when they approach each other as the jaws close. it is a derivative of occlusion and refers to the manner in which opposing teeth meet.
+A malocclusion is a misalignment of your teeth or an incorrect relationship between the two dental arches when they approach each other as the jaws close. it is a derivative of occlusion and refers to the manner in which opposing teeth meet.

 Traditional metal braces have changed a lot over the years.
 For one, they are now lighter and sleeker than they ever have been.
 These stainless steel brackets are applied to the front of your teeth using dental cement.
 Each bracket is then connected through thin wires, which help to apply enough force to move teeth.
 Traditional braces are great options for children and patients with complex or complicated dental cases.